Parnassius/cerbottana/plugins/README.md

     pass
 ```

-`aliases` is the `Tuple[str]` parameter that populates the dictionary of commands; the decorated function's name is automatically included as an alias.
+`aliases` is the `Tuple[str]` parameter that populates the dictionary of commands; the decorated function name is automatically included as an alias.

 A `Command` object can also yield useful metadata: `helpstr` is a string that describes the callback function.
-It is used to generate a help document with data from every instance that doesn't have the boolean parameter `is_unlisted` explicitly set to `False`.
+It is used to generate a help document with data from every instance that doesn't have the boolean parameter `is_unlisted` explicitly set to `True`.

 ## Generating Flask webpages
 A plugin module might add some routes to the Flask server created in `server.py`.
-Use the `route_wrapper` decorator with the same syntax of a regular Flask route decorator and put any needed template files in the `../templates/` folder.
+Use the `route_wrapper` decorator with the same syntax of a regular Flask route decorator, and put any needed template files in the `../templates/` folder.

 The most common use case is linking a webpage with a command: